Prominent Figures

 Selina Tusitala Marsh is the first person of Pacific descent to receive the New Zealand Poet Laureateship (2017–19).
 She successfully co-hosted the Triennial Conference of the Association for the Study of Commonwealth Literature and Languages (ACLALS) at the University of Auckland (July 2019), which was “a major international academic gathering devoted, among other things, to discussing New Zealand’s position in this uncommonly flexible set of social, political, legal and economic forms of association” (Fresno-Calleja 153).

-Senath Walter Perrera is an Emeritus Professor of English at Peradnia University, Sri Lanka.
+Senath Walter Perera is an Emeritus Professor of English at Peradnia University, Sri Lanka.
 Perera is a significant member of ACLALS for the multiple positions and conferences he has attended.
 From 1982-85, Senath Walter Perera was the Secretary of the Sri Lanka Association of Commonwealth Literature and Language Studies (SLACLALS).
 From 1995-2010, Perera was a committee member of SLACLALS and from 2010 to today, he currently is the chairperson of SLACLALS.
 Overall, Senath Walter Perera has attended 8 SLACLAS branch conferences, 2 IACLALS branch conferences, 2 EACLALS branch conferences, and 6 ACLALS triennial conferences where he presented multiple papers.
 Perera’s time to ACLALS as well as his own research interests have contributed to his presence in South Asian Literature in English.
 Perera says, “… in 1998 I was invited to be a judge for the then very prestigious Commonwealth Writers Prize.
 Subsequently, in 2002 and 2003, I became the only Sri Lankan to be regional chair for the Commonwealth Writers Prize.”

 Victor Ramraj